bwanamaker/cli-guide/README.md

 # Quality Commands - A CLI Guide for Testers

+## Intro

+Using the command line interface, or CLI, is a great way to get things done.
+It's very powerful and convenient, but it can also be very intimidating.
+This README is intended to be used as a quick reference for some basic work to help build confidence in the command line.
+So open your terminal app and lets get started!

+---

 ## Typing Commands

 ### Basic Command Structure

-Commands in CLI may have multiple components.
-For example, the remove command is used to delete files and directories.
-The use of the command requires typing the command `rm`, the file or directory you would like to delete `sample.html` and any additional options.
-Options can be typed out fully or notated with short hand.
+CLI commands are comprised of 3 components: the program, arguments and options.
+For example, the Remove program is used to delete files and directories.
+The use of the command requires typing the program - `rm` - and the argument, which in this case is the file or directory you would like to delete - `sample.html`.
+Options can be typed out fully or notated with short hand, if you need to use one.
 A full option would look like `--force`, while a short option would look like `-f`.
+Note the used of `--` when typing out a full option rather than a single `-` when using the abbreviated option.
 A full remove command example:

 > `rm sample.html -f`